FEMA: Elevation Certificates, Flood Hazard Site Plans & LOMAs

 Elevation certificates are typically required by mortgage and insurance companies for buildings in or near flood zones.
 Your insurance rates are based upon if the building is above the local "BFE" (base flood elevation: areas with a 1% annual chance of having a 100-year level flood), among a few other factors.

-We place your building in relation to the flood zone it's in, and sometimes find that you're being asked to have insurance even though you're not even in a flood zone.
-If your building meets all the criteria, an elevation certificate can significantly lower your insurance rates.
+We place your building or proposed building in relation to the flood zone it's in and sometimes find that you're being asked to have insurance even though you're not even in a flood zone.
+If your building meets all the criteria, an elevation certificate can significantly lower your insurance rates or remove the requirement all together.

 Some things to keep in mind are keeping your "lowest utility servicing the building" above the floodplain.
 In the case of propane tanks, have them strapped down with a metal strap.